Lubrication and Tribology

 Is there a history of failure where the root cause was lubricant related, is the oil change activity expensive, is there a safety risk when carrying oil changes out?

-Why am I sampling, for what purpose and will the oil samples at least payback the cost?
+Why am I sampling, for what purpose and will the oil sample at least payback the cost?

 What are the benefits, how critical is the asset, does it warrant lubricant monitoring?